luismiguelcasadodiaz/inception/learnings/Docker_learnings.md

 webserver       webserver       "/usr/sbin/nginx -c …"   webserver       21 minutes ago   Up 20 minutes             0.0.0.0:443->443/tcp, :::443->443/tcp
 ```
 ### flag -p
-In the second way, i can pass the project name  wiht flag `-p`.
+Alternatively, the project name may be designated using the -p flag.

-The first line of `docker-compose.yml` gives a name to my proyect.
-Giving a name to the `docker compose` project allows me to query thru cli with flag -p.
+The initial line of the docker-compose.yml file serves to assign a name to the project.
+By naming the Docker Compose project, one enables the use of the -p flag within the command-line interface to facilitate targeted queries.

 ```yaml
 name: inception